-28. Financial information by segment
+27. Financial information by segment

 Operating segment information is reported in a manner consistent with the internal reports that are regularly reviewed by the chief operating decision maker in order to make decisions about the allocation of resources to the segment and assess its performance.
-The chief operating decision maker has been identified as the Group's Board of Directors.
+The chief operating decision maker has been identified as the Company's Board of Directors.

-For management purposes, the Group is organised into business units based on its products and services and have 2 reportable segments as follows:
+For management purposes, the Company and its subsidiaries are organised into business units based on its products and services and have 2 reportable segments as follows:

-- (1) Distribution and provision of services relating to computer and computer systems. - Rent out space and services.
+- (1) Distribution and provision of services relating to computer and computer systems. - (2) Rent out space and services.